 So post something in your community feed and see how people react.
 Find quantifiable ways of measuring people’s reactions.
 It may be the number of Likes your post-receive.
 Or how many comments and responses your post gets.
 Or the number of people that go to the debate, show or event you organise.
 Or the most popular response in a poll.

 Just think of a way that you can benchmark your comments against one another.
 This will give you a good understanding of the kind of content and discussion that works well with your community.

 And when people respond to you, make sure you respond back to them to start a healthy, inclusive, and enthusiastic conversation.
 You don’t want your community members to feel like you’re preaching to them.
 But at the same time, if you can build a teaching presence, and a learning community, you’ll keep people coming back again and again.

 The two key ingredients here are inclusivity and enthusiasm.
 So, get cooking!

 7. Let it grow & help it along

 Go you!
-You’ve built community online!
+You’ve built a community!

 You’ve found a purpose for your community.
 You’ve found a home for your community.
 You’ve found a group of people who want to be part of your community.
-You’ve created a positive community culture and started a number of inclusive, enthusiastic and engaging conversations with all your new friends.
+You’ve created a positive community culture and started a number of inclusive, enthusiastic, and engaging conversations with all your new friends.